American civil religion

 The Apotheosis of Washington, on the ceiling of the Capitol Rotunda.
 George Washington is shown as having ascended to a divine status.

-American civil religion is a sociological theory that a nonsectarian civil religion exists within the United States with sacred symbols drawn from national history.
+American civil religion is a sociological theory that a nonsectarian civil religion exists within the United States with sacred symbols drawn from the national history of the United States.
 Scholars have portrayed it as a common set of values that foster social and cultural integration.
 The ritualistic elements of ceremonial deism found in American ceremonies and presidential invocations of God can be seen as expressions of the American civil religion.